Lazy evaluation: Working with infinite data structures

-In the function numberFromInfiniteList, the value of infinity is an infinite range, but until an actual value (or more specifically, a specific value at a certain index) is needed, the list is not evaluated, and even then it is only evaluated as needed (that is, until the desired index.)
+In the function numberFromInfiniteList, the value of infinity is an infinite range, but until an actual value (or more specifically, a specific value at a certain index) is needed, the list is not evaluated, and even then, it is only evaluated as needed (i.e., only to the desired index).
 Provided the programmer is careful, the program completes normally.
 However, certain calculations may result in the program attempting to evaluate an infinite number of elements; for example, requesting the length of the list or trying to sum the elements of the list with a fold operation would result in the program either failing to terminate or running out of memory.

-As another example, the list of all Fibonacci numbers can be written in the Haskell programming language as:
+As another example, the list of all Fibonacci numbers can be written in the programming language Haskell as: